-Effective through 2019, the Health Coverage Tax Credit (HCTC) refunds 72.5% of qualified health insurance premiums to eligible individuals between 55 and 65 years old and their families.
+The Health Coverage Tax Credit (HCTC) was extended through Dec.
+31, 2021.
+All advanced payments will end on that date.
+The HCTC refunds 72.5% of qualified health insurance premiums to eligible individuals between 55 and 65 years old and their families.
 If you qualify, you may elect to receive this tax credit for seniors either through advance monthly payments paid directly to your health plan administrator or through your federal tax return.

 You can still make tax-deductible contributions to your retirement accounts even if you are retired or semi-retired.
 Adding to your retirement account lowers your taxable income for the year and helps you defer or avoid taxes on more money.
 If you’re over the age of 50, the maximum contributions, which are higher than those for younger age groups, are: